Constrained Decoding for Fill-in-the-Middle Code Language Models via Efficient Left and Right Quotienting of Context-Sensitive Grammars: Introduction

-These AI-assisted code generation systems are typically presented as an IDE plugin.
-While the user is editing a code file, they may activate the code completion tool or it may automatically activate after every action, depending on the configuration.
-When activated, the current cursor position, termed the \emph{insertion point}, splits the existing code into a \emph{left context} and \emph{right context}.

-The left and right contexts are \emph{tokenized} to obtain a sequence of LLM tokens.
-A LLM token often corresponds to a sequence of one or more text characters; i.e. the right parentheses character, or the keyword ``\texttt{def}''.
-Some characters, especially those in East Asian alphabets, are represented by a sequence of several LLM tokens, each of which are meaningless on their own.\footnote{Note well: Throughout this paper, we use ``token" to mean an LLM token, ``symbol" to mean the atomic unit of a lexer's output, and ``lexeme'' to mean a category of symbol.
-For example: \texttt{foo} and \texttt{23} are symbols, the category of all identifiers or all integers are lexemes, and \texttt{EOS} is a token.
+These code generation systems are typically presented as an IDE plugin.
+When the plugin is activated, the current cursor position, termed the \emph{insertion point}, splits the existing code into a \emph{left context} and \emph{right context}.
+The contexts are \emph{tokenized} to obtain a sequence of LLM tokens---sequences of one or more text characters; i.e. the right parentheses character, or the keyword ``\texttt{def}''.\footnote{Note well: Throughout this paper, we use ``token" to mean an LLM token, ``symbol" to mean the atomic unit of a lexer's output, and ``lexeme'' to mean a category of symbol.
+For example: \texttt{foo} and \texttt{23} are symbols, the category of all identifiers or all integers are lexemes, and \textsc{eos} is a token.
 We use ``element'' to refer to the terminals and nonterminals of a CFG.}

 LLMs are auto-regressive predictors.
 Given $n$ LLM tokens $(s_1, \ldots, s_n)$, the model calculates the probabilities of a token that follows $p(s_{n+1}|s_1, \ldots, s_n)$.
-There are a variety of methods to choose a single token $s_{n+1}$; e.g., greedy selection, sampling, beam search, etc. Regardless of the chosen method, the selected token is appended to the sequence and then probabilities of the next token are calculated $p(s_{n+2}|s_1, \ldots, s_{n+1})$.
-This process is repeated until a special token, referred to as end of sequence (\texttt{EOS}), is generated.
-If this token is never selected, generation may stop after a maximum token limit, inference timeout, or other capacity limit is reached.
+A single token $s_{n+1}$ is chosen (via sampling, greedy selection, beam search, etc.), and is appended to the input sequence for the next iteration.
+This is repeated until the end of sequence token (\textsc{eos}) is generated.

-This paradigm describes how left-to-right code generation works: the left context is encoded into a sequence of LLM tokens, and the next predicted token is appended immediately after the left context.
-For code completion which involves the right context, known as the \emph{fill-in-the-middle} (FItM) task, it is still possible to use this auto-regressive framework.
-The typical trick is to translate a task with left and right context into a left-to-right completion task by adding special ``control'' tokens \cite{bavarianEfficientTrainingLanguage2022}.